ZupIT/beagle-docs/content/en/resources/customization/beagle-for-flutter/configuration.md

 Check out below how to configure each one:

 ### 1. environment
-Attribute responsible for informing Beagle about the current build status of the application.
-This property is used in `BeagleUndefinedWidget` and it shows a Text with `Undefined Component` description when the `environment` is `BeagleEnvironment.debug` and shows a `SizedBox.shrink` when `BeagleEnvironment.production`.
-Default is `BeagleEnvironment.debug`.
+This attribute informs Beagle about the current build status of the application.
+This property is used in `BeagleUndefinedWidget`.
+- It shows a Text with `Undefined Component` description when the `environment` is `BeagleEnvironment.debug`.
+- It shows a `SizedBox.shrink` when `BeagleEnvironment.production`.

+The default is `BeagleEnvironment.debug`.
 ```dart
 enum BeagleEnvironment {
   /// The debug mode has much more information available so that the debugging